 FXS (Foreign eXchange Subscriber) An RJ-11 port used to connect on-premise to an analog office phone, fax machine or other analog device.
 FXS ports are the traditional telephone jack on the wall that provides telephony services and supplies battery power, provides dial tone, and generates ringing voltage to the phone.

 FXO (Foreign eXchange Office) designates a telephone signaling interface (port) that receives POTS, aka plain old telephone service.
 An IP-PBX appliance requires the use FXO ports to accept each active copper telephone line from the telco service provider.
 If you are keeping one, two or more traditional telephone lines (service) when installing a VoIP PBX system, then the best solution is an appliance with enough built-in FXO ports, like the Grandstream UCM6204.
-FXO ports are used to connect traditional POTS (Plain Old Telephone Service or analog telephony) telco lines and generates off-hook and on-hook.
+FXO ports are used to connect traditional POTS (Plain Old Telephone Service or analog telephony) telco lines and generate off-hook and on-hook.

 The IP-PBX connects up to the VoIP carrier via SIP trunks or PRI (T1 telephony card required).
 Each analog device is assigned an extension in the IP-PBX and connected via the ATA gateway via RJ-11 then to Ethernet to the LAN.
 Existing RJ-11 connections are routinely in the telco closet, keeping all equipment organized.
 In some mixed use buildings like a warehouse with offices using analog DECT Panasonic cordless phones provides mobility.
 Mobility can be very efficient, especially in a warehouse setting if conditions are not unfavorable.

 For the best prices on Analog Telephone Adapters;

 Grandstream HT801 Single-Port Analog Telephone Adapter